HPCarey/hokkaido-tours2/README.md

 1. Navigation - Check this on all pages, inculding validation page.
     * Click on logo to confirm that it navigates to landing page and all navigation links to verify that they direct to the correct section.

-    * Uisng chrome develper tools, verify that the navigation menu resizes to fit on all screen sizes and that all the navigation links remain visible and styled according to wireframes.
+    * Using chrome develper tools, verify that the navigation menu resizes to fit on all screen sizes and that all the navigation links remain visible and styled according to wireframes.
 2. Landing page
     * Using chrome dev tools, verify that the text overlay re-sizes and shifts to be readable and look nice in all screen sizes.
     * Hero-image: Verify that the zoom animation works and the image looks centered in all screen sizes.